 My grandfather had died when my mother was eight.
 My grandmother was fulfilling a promise made to him before he died.
 His wish and her promise was to have one of his grandchildren able to live the way of the people.
-He spent his last two years bed-fast and talked constantly about how “the people lived” and what they were able to do.
-At about age eight the children would start learning to set traps.
-In my case there was no man present except on weekends and special occasions so grandmother showed me the way.
+He spent his last two years bed-fast and talked constantly about how “the people lived” and how they were able to survive with no need of what the white man brought with him.

 Serrano children must have learned to navigate the foothills and mountains with their fathers sometime before they turned ten.
 At ten it was expected for me to run about a mile through unmarked forest and return within fifteen minutes with the water my grandmother had put in my mouth before the trip still there.

-There is no way for me to know when Serrano male children got or made their first bow, for me it was at age twelve.
+There is no way for me to know when Serrano male children received or made their first bow, for me it was at age twelve.
+My bow was made for my by my surrogate grandfather.
 There were so many talks about how to use it and what not to do, it’s a wonder it ever got used.
 Well at least that was my feeling at the time.

 Grandmother said it wouldn’t do use white mans inventions (like a water spigot or canteen) when you are learning the ways of the people.
 The Serrano people knew how to weave baskets which would hold water, we did not.
 There were times we did find spigots as we lived in a white mans world.
 They were never used though.

 Preparing for the Right of passage